RVCC-IDMX/about-me-payalazelaya/README.md

 ###### Netlify Status Badge
 [![Netlify Status](https://api.netlify.com/api/v1/badges/b6fb59c7-9e37-46af-b97f-04ba1f5f5098/deploy-status)](https://app.netlify.com/sites/about-me-payalazelaya/deploys)
 ###### Description
 With this project being an _ _About Me_ _ website, I have learned many skills about each part of the website.
-It has ranged from being able to learn about flex and grid to being aware about color accesibility to then being capable of styling elements properly.
+It has ranged from:
+ - Learning about Good Design Principles in Web Design
+ - Learning about flex and grid
+ - Being aware about color accesibility
+ - Being capable of styling elements properly with CSS ` Using basic HTML to create sections of a website
  In the following, I go more into detail in what I've learned in each section of my website.
 ##### Navigation
 For the navigation bar on top, I learned how to do "vegetarian mode" at first.
 In "vegetarian mode", the navbar resembles that of regular navbars on other websites, where each link is next to each other sequentially.
-In different media states,
+In different media states, the navbar would collapse and each link would stack upon one another.
+Then, when it came to making the navbar more interactive, "hamburger mode" was used instead for the mobile media state where the user can click and collapse the menu easily.
 ##### Introduction
 For the introduction, (insert).
 ##### Biography